 Type of eating difficulty Resulting behaviour Chewing food: How to help Finds chewing difficult.
-Chewing fails to reduce food to a form that can be swallowed.
-Doesn't chew for long enough.
+Chewing fails to reduce food to a form that can be swallowed.Doesn't chew for long enough.
 Cut food into bite size pieces or offer softer foods.
 Refer to dentist or check dentures fit well.
+Seek guidance from a Speech &amp; Language Therapist for as these difficulties could result in choking.
 Eats too fast.
 Offer food in small portions.
 Serve one item at a time: see snack ideas, high calorie, and high protein foods first.